 In Healthy People, Typical Age-Related Lung Changes Seldom Lead to Actual Symptoms

-Your respiratory system ages as you do and lung function gradually declines over time.
-Your lungs may become stiffer causing them to expand and contract less easily.
+Your respiratory system ages as you do, and lung function gradually declines over time.
+Your lungs may become stiffer, causing them to expand and contract less easily.
 You might notice a weakened endurance for prolonged exertion or a decreased ability to do intense exercises such as running or biking.
 However, even as you age, you should be able to carry out daily activities without much trouble.

 In healthy people, these typical age-related lung changes seldom lead to actual symptoms, although they may notice a lesser ability to participate in intense aerobic exercises.

 Age-related changes in the lungs compound the effects of lung diseases, especially those caused by the destructive effects of inhaling asbestos particles.
-Prolonged exposure to these fibers can cause lung tissue to become thick and stiff and eventually forming scar tissue within the lungs.
+Prolonged exposure to these fibers can cause lung tissue to become thick and stiff and eventually form scar tissue within the lungs.

 It's important to see your doctor if you begin experiencing the following symptoms:

 - Changes in breathing during sleep

 - Coughing that brings up blood

 The lungs become stiffer as scarring continues, which is why it's critical to get treatment as soon as possible.
 It is essential to accurately diagnose an asbestos-related disease to offer appropriate treatment as soon as possible.
 This is particularly true for the Navy veterans, whose difficulty breathing may be attributed to the extensive use of asbestos in all naval ships manufactured before 1980.

 Only a doctor can make an asbestos-related lung diagnosis based on: